-When shopping for the best patio heaters, you are likely going to come across these names.
+When shopping for the best outdoor heaters, you are likely going to come across these names.
 Get to know some of the top patio heater manufacturers today.

-Patio heaters and patio heater replacement parts are the specialty of AZ Patio Heaters.
+Patio heaters and replacement parts are the specialties of AZ Patio Heaters.
 Established in 2002, the company is relatively new.
 However, they have already made a name for themselves, as indicated by the many positive reviews they have garnered online.

 Another name you will definitely encounter is Thermo Tiki.
 This company has also been getting good reviews from happy customers who bought their outdoor heaters online.

-Belleze is known more for their furniture and home decor than their outdoor heaters.
+Belleze is known more for its furniture and home decor than its outdoor heaters.
 However, that does not mean they do not deliver.
-Their patio heaters are quite popular among online buyers because of their quality and style.
+Their heaters are quite popular among online buyers because of their quality and style.

 Generally, there are only five things to look for when shopping for the best patio heater.
 In this section, we discuss these five things in detail to make sure you make the right purchase decision.

 Start by deciding which style serves you best.
 To review, the four types of patio heaters are- standing, wall-mounted, hanging, and tabletop.
-A standing patio heater is ideal for moderately sized to large patios that can accommodate such a structure.
+A standing heater is ideal for moderately-sized to large patios that can accommodate such a structure.
 It is also good for homes with no pets, kids, or anything else that can cause the heater to tip over.

 A safety or automatic shut-off mechanism immediately turns off the patio heater if it heats up too much and becomes a fire hazard.
 Some models have manual valves that disconnect the fuel and extinguishes flames, if any.

-A tip-over switch automatically turns the patio heater off if it gets tilted or moved past a set threshold angle.
-In case your patio heater gets knocked over, you do not have to worry about possibly starting a fire.
+A tilt switch automatically turns the patio heater off if it gets tilted or moved past a set threshold angle.
+In case your heater gets knocked over, you do not have to worry about possibly starting a fire.

 Check each unit for any safety certification.
 One of the biggest organizations issuing such marks is the Canadian Standards Association (CSA).
 This group has stringent requirements and high safety standards so any patio heater with their mark is guaranteed to be safe by international standards.